lvafi/Inhabitent/README.md

 * Gulp

-## Learning Experience
+## Personal Learnings:
-This is the biggest project I ever worked on so far.
-I've built this theme from scratch using a starter theme.
-This is the first time I made wordpress site with plugins or custom post types.
-I've created a Business Hours and Contact Info plugins which allows the users to set up their own opening hours and contact information.
-Once those are done, I've created customized Adventures and Shopping post types.
-My Sass skills were honed working on this project as there were a lot of it involved.
+- This project requires a lot of CSS to style different pages.
+In the future I would take more time a head of time to find the similarities between the pages to make a template for similar designed pages.
+- This project is mostly dynamic and let the user to change the content and images from the back end of the wordpress.
+- my main challenge was to understanding the template hierarchy structure.
+Going through the process of putting files together I have got a better understand of the wordpress structure.

-This project wasn't originally designed to be responsive because of time constraints.
+- This project wasn't originally designed to be responsive because of time constraints.

-As a camping fan, this is my favorite project so far and I'm very proud of it.